-- The SMP passed the measure on validity (H-1, M-5, L-2, I-0) - Face Validity - The developer convened a 16-member Technical Expert Panel to assess the following: "This is a measure of payments for Medicare patients for a 30-day AMI episode of care.
+- The SMP passed the measure on validity (H-2, M-4, L-2, I-0) - Face Validity - The developer convened a 16-member Technical Expert Panel to assess the following: "This is a measure of payments for Medicare patients for a 30-day HF episode of care.
 The measure removes policy adjustments that are independent of care decisions and risk-adjusts based on case mix.
-The measure is intended to provide CMS a tool to compare payments across hospitals nationally to identify hospitals that have notably higher or lower payments associated with AMI care.
-To what extent does the committee agree that this measure accomplishes this purpose?" - 8 of the 16 TEP members responded; 3 moderately agreed and 5 strongly agreed. - Empirical Validity of Performance Measure Score

-- Measure compared to Medicare Spending per Beneficiary (MSPB) measure is a riskadjusted, price-standardized measure that assesses Medicare Part A and Part B payments for services provided to Medicare beneficiaries for episodes that spanning from three days prior to an inpatient hospital admission through 30 days after discharge. - The developers found a correlation coefficient of 0.281 (p<.0001) meaning that hospitals with higher spending across all Medicare FFS beneficiaries correlated with hospitals with higher spending on patients hospitalized with AMI. - Internal measure validity - The developer assessed the distribution of payment types across the quartiles of risk-standardized payments. - Higher quartile of payments contained higher index inpatient payments/patient, and higher index inpatient physician payments/patient.
-While the % of patients with post-acute spending was inconsistent, PAC payments/patient was higher with higher quartiles of payments.
+The measure is intended to provide CMS a tool to compare payments across hospitals nationally to identify hospitals that have notably higher or lower payments associated with HF care.
+To what extent does the committee agree that this measure accomplishes this purpose?" - 8 of the 16 TEP members responded; 1 somewhat agreed, 3 moderately agreed, and 5 strongly agreed. - Empirical Validity of Performance Measure Score - Measure compared to Medicare Spending per Beneficiary (MSPB) measure is a risk-adjusted, price-standardized measure that assesses Medicare Part A and Part B payments for services provided to Medicare beneficiaries for episodes that spanning from three days prior to an inpatient hospital admission through 30 days after discharge. - The developers found a correlation coefficient of 0.543 meaning that hospitals with higher spending across all Medicare FFS beneficiaries correlated with hospitals with higher spending on patients hospitalized with HF.